|

 Electrical Engineering

-- enjoy the theory in physics, but also designing, problem-solving, and learning tangible skills that can be applied to hands-on projects.
+enjoy the theory in physics, but also designing, problem-solving, and learning tangible skills that can be applied to hands-on projects.are okay not being able to see some of the things you learn.enjoy doing some coding.

 |